-Document ID Hydro Kurri Kurri EMP_Appendix I_FINAL_Biodiversity_20201223 prepare a Remediation Works Environmental Management Plan (RWEMP) to describe how environmental management will be undertaken at the former Hydro Aluminium Kurri Kurri aluminium smelter at Hart Road Loxford, NSW and the surrounding land owned by Hydro.
-This Biodiversity Management Plan forms a component of the RWEMP.
+Description Ramboll was engaged by Hydro Aluminium Kurri Kurri Pty Ltd to prepare a Remediation Works Environmental Management Plan (RWEMP) to describe how environmental management will be undertaken at the former Hydro Aluminium Kurri Kurri aluminium smelter at Hart Road Loxford, NSW and the surrounding land owned by Hydro.
+This Biodiversity Management Plan (BMP) forms a component of the RWEMP.